Coming soon

 Dividend payments in the calendar year

 Source: Morningstar.
-Past performance is not a guide to the future.
+Past performance is no guide to the future.
 Dividends are variable and not guaranteed.
-Dividends paid per calendar year to 31/12/2023.
+The bar chart shows dividends per share paid in each calendar year.

 Dividend yield history (% of starting NAV)